 Email Jeff Leniger

 Mr. Leniger is the Chief Financial Officer and Treasurer for Tennyson Center for Children at Colorado Christian Home and is responsible for all of the financial operations and reporting for the agency.
 Mr. Leniger is a CPA and his professional history includes roles in both private and public accounting.
 Prior to joining the team at Tennyson, he served as Controller at a social services organization in Denver.
 Mr. Leniger holds a Masters of Business Administration from the University of Denver and also received his Bachelor of Science degree in Accounting from DU.
 Most of his career has been spent working in nonprofit auditing, accounting, and financial management.
 He has a particular passion for the incredible program work that happens daily at Tennyson.
-Mr. Leniger invests the majority of his non-Tennyson time with his wife and two boys, who at the time of writing are 2 ½ years and 4 months old and keep him very busy.
+Mr. Leniger invests the majority of his non-Tennyson time with his wife and two boys, who are 4 and 2 and keep him very busy.

 Chief Development Officer, September, 2014 to present